TheCacophonyProject/cacophony-api/README.md

   Ubuntu)
 * Run either `npm run dev` (if npm is installed) or `docker-compose build && docker-compose up --force-recreate`.

-This will build a Docker container which includes all the services that cacophony-api relies on and then runs the container.
-The end result is a fully functioning API server.
-The container name is "cacophony-api".
+This will build and then run a Docker container which includes all the services needed to run the server.

 Once the container is running, you can start a bash session inside the container with `npm run dev:bash` or `docker-compose exec server bash`.

-You can then use psql to query the database `sudo -i -u postgres psql cacophonytest`
+To start psql to query the database in base use the alias `psqltest`

 ### Running the tests